Parents undergoing a difficult Divorce often ask, ‘What does sole custody mean?’ or ‘What is sole custody of a child?’

 #1.
 Custody Of The Children

 Custody of children refers to the legal right to make major decisions about a child’s life.
-When sole custody is awarded to one parent, this custodial parent has full authority over significant matters such as the child’s education, healthcare, and religious upbringing.
+When sole custody is awarded to one parent, that parent has full authority over significant matters, such as the child’s education, healthcare, and religious upbringing.

 Sole legal custody means that only one parent has the responsibility and power to make these decisions without consulting the other parent.

 In Singapore, the Court carefully considers the best interests of the child when granting custody.
-The parent granted custody is usually seen as the primary caregiver who is best suited to make important decisions in the child’s life.
+The parent granted custody is usually considered the primary caregiver, best suited to make important decisions in the child’s life.

 However, this does not mean the non-custodial parent is completely excluded.
 The other parent may still be allowed to participate in certain aspects of the child’s upbringing, depending on the Court’s decision.